goldenratio/console-browsers-gamepad/playstation/readme.md

 | 40 | Down Arrow key |
 | Mouse Click | X |

-Other buttons do not trigger key events.
+1. Other buttons do not trigger key events.
+2. Analog sticks  does not triggger mouse move event.
+(Left stick is used to scroll, right stick used for zoom in the browser)
-Touch events are supported.
+3. Touch events are supported.

 ###### Related links:
 1. N/A